 |Appearance||Sepals appear leaf-like||Petals appear coloured leaf-like|

 |Role in budding and blooming||They provide protection to the flower bud until it’s ready to bloom against extreme conditions||Petals open up during the flowering stage to expose the flower’s reproductive parts|

 |Role in pollination||No role||They are involved in attracting pollinating agents through vivid colours and scents|

 Definition of Sepals

 Sepals are the modified leaves that constitute the outermost whorl of the flower.
 These leaf-like structures keep the flower intact during the budding stage.

-Sepals in the outer whorl of the flower are collectively called calyx.
+Sepals in the outer whorl of the flower are collectively called a calyx.
 Thus, a sepal is a unit of the calyx.
 The union of sepal appendages often forms another whorl called a whorl of bracts.

 A whorl of bracts resembles sepals and is present outer to the calyx.
 The length and thickness of a sepal vary among different plant species.